-With the cost of utilities (and everything else) soaring, keeping your home air-conditioned through the summer can wreak havoc on the budget.
-Here are ways to keep your house cool without going broke.
+With the cost of utilities (and everything else) soaring, keeping your home air-conditioned can wreak havoc on the budget.
+Here are thirteen tips on how to save money on cooling your home this summer.

 - Don’t let the light shine in.
 Sure, summertime is all about sunny days, but opening curtains to let the light in also lets in the sun’s heat.
 If you’ll be away, leave the blinds and curtains closed.
 Otherwise, only open those on the shady sides of your house.
 And remember, the sun moves throughout the day so in the afternoon you might need to close the curtains you opened this morning .